gatblau/artisan/docs/readme.md

 - `the packaging engine`: packages files and unpackage files.

 - `the execution engine`: execute logic within the packages using standard containerised runtimes with the toolchains required to run the automation.
-The execution engine can run different tasks with different runtime using flows [^1].
+The execution engine can run different tasks with different runtime using flows(<sup>[1](#flow_footnote)</sup>).

 - `the distribution engine`: provides the means to tag, push, pull and open packages, using cryptographic verification of author/source.